 This coffee roaster is all about consistency and a high quality of roast.
 The Behmor plus is a great drum roaster capable of roasting up to 1 pound of beans per batch.
 It has 5 customizable roast profile settings and the ability to manually alter the temperature and drum speed.
 The machine features a smoke suppression system, cooling cycle and easy chaff removal for quick clean up.
 This machine allows more control than your average home coffee roaster making it ideal for the coffee aficionado wanting to tweak each batch.

 The Kaldi roaster is a Korean made drum roaster.
 The machine requires a separate gas burner to use as a heat source.
-It sits on top of the gas burner and once warmed up you pour your beans through a funnel at the top.
+It sits on top of the gas burner and once warmed up you pour your coffee beans through a funnel at the top.
 There is a temperature probe inserted into the rotating beans so you can gauge the bean temperature.
 It also has a sampler for you to see what stage the beans are at.
-The machine allows you to control the temperature and thus the roast time.
+This coffee bean roaster allows you to control the temperature and thus the roast time.
 It produces very high quality roasts and is ideal for the hipster wanting to master the art of roasting.

 The nuvo roaster is a korean-made hand roaster.
 You put your green beans in the chamber and hold it over a gas or electric stovetop.
 Once it heats up you shake it, listening for the first crack and when the beans reach the desired point you empty them through the hollow handle.
 A medium roast generally takes around 10-12 minutes.
 This is a simple and affordable roaster and would be a great step up from using a frypan or popcorn maker.